...

 Getting your model’s scale right before printing is super important.
 Follow these simple steps to avoid surprises:

 After export, bring the file back into Blender or your slicer and check the dimensions.
-Slice a simple test print to make sure everything matches up perfectly.
+Slice a simple test print to ensure everything aligns perfectly.

 Quick Slicing and First Print—Going from STL to PLA in Cura, PrusaSlicer, or Bambu Studio